PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 07:09:12
+Last updated: 2024-04-05 07:09:47
-Random Quote: You're the smartest guy I ever met, and you're too stupid to see he made up his mind 10 minutes ago. - Hank Schrader
+Random Quote: I believe the world's a bad place.
+And I don't think I'm much better.
+But we have to try. - Walt Breslin